List of Marvel Comics teams and organizations: S.A.D.S.A.K.

-The S.A.D.S.A.K.s (Support Alliance Derby for Sensationally Abled Kids) is an organization appearing in American comic books published by Marvel Comics.

-The S.A.D.S.A.K.s are a group of young Inhumans led by Moon Girl and consisting of Devinder, a boy with super speed, Will, a boy with wings and the ability to talk to birds, and Tasha, a girl with prehensile hair.
+The S.A.D.S.A.K.s (Support Alliance Derby for Sensationally Abled Kids) is a group of young Inhumans led by Moon Girl and consisting of Devinder, a boy with super speed, Will, a boy with wings and the ability to talk to birds, and Tasha, a girl with prehensile hair.
 They initially had another member named "OMG" Olivia who is an internet influencer, but is later revealed to be a junior Kree agent who creates a hair conditioner filled with mind-controlling nanites.
 The SADSAKs later team up to defeat her.

-Sapien League

-The Sapien League is an organization appearing in American comic books published by Marvel Comics.

-The Sapien League is an supremacist group that made itself known during the "Decimation" storyline where they attacked the X-Mansion to target the mutants there only to be fended off by the X-Men.

-The Sapien League also targets robots as seen when they targeted a robot named Ward who would go on to become Multitude.
+Santerians

+The Santerians are a superhero team debuting in Daredevil: Father #2 (Oct.
+2005) by Joe Quesada.
+They are a group of magical vigilantes with powers and aliases rooted in Santerian religion.
+They are led by Eleggua (Nestor Rodriguez), and consist of Oshun, Chango, Ogun and Oya.

 School

-The School is an organization appearing in American comic books published by Marvel Comics.

 The School are a gang of young Atleanteans that lived in the Atlantean capital's slums.
 They are led by Squid and consist of Crab, Minnow, Mussels, Seahorse, and Seaweed.
 They rose up against the capital's inhabitants before being defeated by Namorita.

+Sentinel Squad O*N*E

+Sentinel Squad O*N*E is a part of the Office of National Emergency.
+They were created by Chris Claremont and Randy Green, and first appeared in Decimation: House of M - The Day After #1 (January 2006).
+Sentinel Squad O*N*E are deployed to protect and observe the remaining mutants following M-Day.

+Sentinel Squad O*N*E in other media

+Sentinel Squad O*N*E appears in the X-Men '97 episode "Survival of the Fittest".

 Serval Industries

-Serval Industries is an organization appearing in American comic book published by Marvel Comics.
-It is a multi-billion dollar corporation owned by Harrison Snow, that hired its own X-Factor team.
+Serval Industries is a multi-billion dollar corporation owned by Harrison Snow, that hired its own X-Factor team.
 It first appeared in All-New X-Factor #1 (January 2014).

 Seven Daggers of Latveria

-The Seven Daggers of Latveria is an organization appearing in American comic books published by Marvel Comics.

-The Seven Daggers of Latveria are a team of Latverian mutants that are loyal to Doctor Doom.
+The Seven Daggers of Latveria are a team of Latverian mutants who are loyal to Doctor Doom.
 They consist of Dreamer, Ironcloak, Nerium, Slag, Volta, and two unnamed members.

 Shadow Council

-The Shadow Council is an organization appearing in American comic books published by Marvel Comics.

 The Shadow Council is an organization that was founded by Aloysius Thorndrake and the Confederacy soldiers with him after they went through the Vanishing Point and came in contact with an entity called the Abyss.

 Shadow Council in other media

-A reimagined version of the Shadow Council appears in Avengers Assemble.
-This version is a secret organization once led by Heinrich Zemo in the 1940s before it was disbanded after Captain America and Peggy Carter defeated them in Switzerland.
-By the present, a horde of new supervillains re-established the organization and sought to recruit more new members to acquire three Wakandan relics called the Panther's Key.
-The organization is led by Killmonger and consists of Ulysses Klaue, Madame Masque, Tiger Shark, Princess Zanda, M'Baku, and several Wakandan civilians.
+An original incarnation of the Shadow Council appears in Avengers Assemble.
+This version is a secret organization once led by Heinrich Zemo in the 1940s.
+By the present, a new version of the Shadow Council is formed, led by Killmonger and consisting of Ulysses Klaue, Madame Masque, Tiger Shark, Princess Zanda, and M'Baku.